xorddotcom/spock-adapters/README.md

 1. Write handlers for all the events that are responsible for the `contribution` and `extraction` of value from protocol inside index.ts and return that adapter.
-2. Write all the helping code inside utils of your project.
+2. Write all the helping code inside `utils` of your project.
 3. In case need to create some helper functions that are not specific to your project and can also be used by other projects should be placed inside main `utils` directory.
+4. Write tvl computation code in `tvl.ts`.

 ### Test adapter